Rounding it up

 Had debt sent to collections

-If you truly don’t believe that you did any of the above in the past 2 or 3 months, then there might be an inaccuracy with your credit report or, even worse, your identity was stolen.
+If you truly don’t believe that you did any of the above in the past 2 or 3 months, then there might be an inaccuracy or it is a fake credit report or, even worse, your identity was stolen.

 With pre-authorized debits, you can ensure that you pay your bills on time to avoid derogatory marks on your credit report.
 The budgeting tools that come built into your account can also help you stay on top of your spending so you don’t have to carry a balance on your credit card and hurt your credit score.